As the corporate entity charged by law with governing a school district, the school board sits in trust for its entire community.

 1. The board clarifies the district purpose.

-Tools for articulating ends are often statements of core values/beliefs, mission, vision and goals. to answer the recurring question — who gets what, for how much?
+As its primary task, the board continually defines, articulates, and re-defines district ends to answer the recurring question — who gets what, for how much?
 Effective ends development foundationally requires attention to two key concerns: student learning and organizational effectiveness.

 - Ends reflect the district’s purpose, direction, priorities, and desired outcomes.
 Ends are recorded in statements of core values/beliefs, mission, vision, and goals and are articulated by the school board through written board policy.